morulus/press-any-key/README.md

   - **`preverseLog`** Preserve the message in the log
   - **`hideMessage`** Do not show the message

-By the default when user presses CTRL+C the function will exit the process.
-But you able to change the standart behavior of CTRL+C by passing option `ctrlC` with the value `"reject"`.
-In this case, pressing CTRL+C wont exit the process, but do reject the promise.
+By default, when the user presses CTRL+C, the function will exit the process.
+However, you can change the standard behavior of CTRL+C by passing the option ctrlC with the value "reject".
+In this case, pressing CTRL+C will not exit the process but will instead reject the promise.

 ```js
 const pressAnyKey = require('press-any-key');